zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 1. Developing powerful, cheap methods for measuring data nutrition would on its own provide model providers with strong incentive to purchase more data on purely selfish grounds.
 They already do this (Facebook spends tens of millions each year paying people to label data; Google has us all doing Captchas all the time; OpenAI pays Turkers to help with their reinforcement learning projects).
 This would be more incentive for them to do more of what they're already going.

 2. The legal system could be brought to bear, mandating the payment of data royalties.
-This would have a stronger stimulative effect on data production but would also

-*Notes // Arguments from Authority*
+This would have a stronger stimulative effect on data production but would be difficult to enforce.
+In particular, model distillation (the training of one model on the outputs of another model) presents a problem for enforcement, as this occludes the value of whatever data was used to train the original model.
+The bet would be that the biggest companies are both the most important targets and the easiest targets.

+## Notes
+**(Arguments from Authority)**

 - [Chinchilla paper](https://arxiv.org/pdf/2203.15556.pdf), showing that at current margins models benefit more from extra data than extra size
 - Andrew Ng: "So for many practical applications, it’s now more productive to hold the neural network architecture fixed, and instead find ways to improve the data...
 This is the time to take the things that some individuals have been doing intuitively and make it a systematic engineering discipline."
 [Link](https://spectrum.ieee.org/andrew-ng-data-centric-ai)